 Stroll the seaport town with its multi-coloured cottages and local markets.
 Head to Carara Tropical Rainforest to explore exotic flora and fauna with a naturalist guide.
 Or opt for a tour of San Jose - home of the Teatro Nacional and Museo del Oro.

-Situated along the Pacific in southwestern Nicaragua, the coastal town of San Juan Del Sur is one of the country's most popular vacation destinations.
+Situated along the Pacific in southwestern Nicaragua, the coastal town of San Juan Del Sur is one of the country's most popular holiday destinations.
 Discover local boutiques, delicious cuisine and beautiful landscape through a wide range of activities and tours.
 Whether horseback riding through a lush forest, gliding across emerald waters on a catamaran or catching some waves at one of the world-class surfing spots, everyone can find a piece of paradise in San Juan Del Sur.

 Off the Pacific Coast, Acajutla is El Salvador's principal seaport.
 Its beautiful quiet beaches are becoming increasingly popular for their white sand, blue waters and biodiverse reefs.
 A short ride away is San Salvador, where guests can tour Mayan ruins, hike dormant volcanoes and visit historic churches.